Indiana House backs override on veto of trans sports ban - NewsBreak

 Associated Press Writer Tom Davies contributed to this report.

 Casey Smith is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
-Follow Smith on Twitter .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Follow Smith on Twitter.